Have feedback about the gameplay or cards?

 Gatekeepers

-Additionally each player will have 3 Gatekeeper cards, one for each rank.
-Gatekeepers are used to guard on your opponents playmat in the corresponding rank spot.
+Additionally each player will have 3 Gatekeeper cards, one rank 1, one rank 2, and one rank 3.
+Gatekeepers are used defensively and used to guard the active Terrain.

 Terrain Cards